 Don’t worry about not fitting in with the younger crowd.
 They will accept you, think it’s cool that you’re traveling the way you are and honestly, be happy to listen to your experience.
 I mean, they’re traveling because they crave experience, and here you are with plenty of it.
 Remember to keep your stories entertaining and brief.
 Always leave them wanting more.

-An alternative to this that has more benefits and fewer negatives is to get a private room in a hostel, preferably one with a good communal area.
+An alternative to the dorm room in a hostel that has more benefits and fewer negatives is to get a private room in a hostel, preferably one with a good communal area.
 Tim and I often do this.
 You still have the social aspect, but a private space as well.
 To be honest, we’d be some of the worst roommates in a dorm situation – we both snore like bears.

 So if you still dream of being a globetrotting backpacker – go for it.
 There’s nothing stopping you.